DaoCalendar/MoGo/README.markdown

-# This is an H1
+# MoGo

 ## MoGo (pronounced mojo) is a free open source genetic optimiser add-on for NinjaTrader.

 It is generally capable of finding desirable strategy parameter combinations in a small fraction of the time it takes to exhaustively search the parameter space as NinjaTrader's default optimiser does.

 It is a nearly full rewrite of Pete S.'s genetic optimiser (thanks Pete!) with improved GUI and added features, and supports all the original options including:
 Selectable population size, number of generations, top % to reproduce, and mutation rate